CoconutJJ/rt/README.md

 # rt: a ray tracer

 Working on a ray tracer to learn about computer graphics.
+This project is still very much work in progress!

 Currently includes:
 - Planes, Quads, Spheres